theworldasastage/hugo/content/post/impro/20180910-group-collaboration-is-hard.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4LZWg2vi6GE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 In this video you can hardly notice any mistake.
-But the Showstoppers are no different, they have the same problems we have in our meetings : unplanned and strange ideas, people inisisting too much on what they have in mind, misunderstandings on what the story is about, etc. Their difference is that they trained to make their collaboration _flow_.
+But the Showstoppers are no different, they have the same problems we have in our meetings : unplanned and strange ideas, people insisting too much on what they have in mind, misunderstandings on what the story is about, etc. Their difference is that they trained to make their collaboration _flow_.

 > Improv is a mission-driven, goal-directed team activity where each participant is, at various times, both a leader and a follower.
 >